Cunya/TronSnake-Cursor-Gemini-2.5-Exp/ISSUES_AND_FIXES.md

 ## v1.1.14 Fixes (2024-07-26)

 *(No specific fixes for this version yet, only cleanup and version bump)*

+## v1.1.15 Fixes & Changes (2024-07-26)

+*   **Opening Dialog:** Updated the introductory text in the opening dialog (`src/ui.js` -> `createOpeningDialog`) to be more general ("Collect points to unlock exciting powerups...") instead of mentioning specific mechanics like trapping the AI or using Ammo.